-Definition: What is meant by lattice tower/mast
+Definition: What is meant by a lattice tower/mast?

 A lattice tower/mast is a bar-shaped load-bearing structure made of slender sections (tubes, angles, box sections) that are joined via nodes into a three-dimensional truss.
 Through the arrangement of diagonals, chords, and struts, tension and compression forces are distributed in a targeted manner, buckling lengths are reduced, and material is used optimally.
 Typical are modular mast segments with pin or plug connections that can be combined depending on the required outreach, height, and load-bearing capacity.
 Lattice towers/masts are used as jibs on crawler or mobile cranes, as tower elements on tower cranes, as free-standing towers, as guyed masts, or as shoring frames.
 They are designed for defined load cases (self-weight, payload, wind, vibrations) and must be inspected regularly.
+Typical segment lengths and cross-sections are standardized within the respective system families, allowing predictable assembly times, transport dimensions, and consistent interface geometry to slewing rings, winches, and rigging.

 Design, structural behavior, and operating principle of a lattice tower/mast